MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-step5.md

 - Sensitive
 - Proprietary or intellectual property
-- Regulated, such regional regulations that specify protection of personally identifiable information (PII)
+- Regulated, such regional regulations that specify protection of personally identifying information (PII)
 - IT recovery plans

 For each type of ransomable information, determine the following: